Integrating Math and Reading

 Great books to read aloud can be infused into every corner of the curriculum.
 Here's a few of my favorites and links to some additional resources.

-Math Books for Young Readers (K-6)
+Math Books for Young Readers (K-6) - a Booklist

 This bibliography features a selected list of books that feature a mathematical concept.
 Some of the titles are appropriate for use as an introductory text, while others are better suited to reinforce or review mathematical concepts.
 Some titles are best used when learners have prior experiences upon which the reader can attach the new learning.
 For example: Before reading Calvert’s title learners would benefit from having heard and being quite familiar with several versions of the traditional Rumpelstiltskin folk story.
 Some of the books on this list are available on YouTube in recorded versions.
 Some are uploaded there by the publisher or authorized producers – however, many are uploaded without formal permission and thus are not entirely legal for use and sharing.